FAQs on the Eurosystem’s asset-backed securities purchase programme (ABSPP)

 No binding maximum or minimum maturity has been defined for the programme.

-Q2.3: What is the minimum or maximum issuance size of ABSs eligible for purchase under the ABSPP?
+Q2.5: What is the maximum or minimum issuance size of ABSs eligible for purchase under the ABSPP?

 No minimum or maximum issuance size has been defined for the programme.